 Converting a cyber security internship into a graduate position

-Wondering if you'll land a job straight after graduating with your cyber security degree?
-Thanks to Deakin's industry partnerships, it's much more likely than you may think.
+Wondering if you'll get a job right after graduating with a cyber security degree?
+Thanks to Deakin's industry partnerships it's more likely than you think.

 Close industry partnerships